COVID-19 pandemic in Pakistan: Sindh

 On 30 March, the Chief Minister, Syed Murad Ali Shah made public a mobile application, namely the Sindh Relief Initiative, on which welfare organisations could register to work with the provincial government for the distribution of ration among daily-wagers at their doorstep.
 Also on the day, the Mayor of Karachi, Wasim Akhtar designated five cemeteries in the city for burials of those who died due to coronavirus.
 He said that only a few close relatives of the deceased could enter the cemetery for burial, adding that the body would be brought into the cemetery with protective measures and no last sighting would be allowed.
 The mayor also wrote to the National Disaster Management Authority, the provincial government and the Governor Imran Ismail requesting funds to provide essential equipment and ventilators to Karachi Metropolitan Corporation hospitals.
 The Sindh government issued a circular directing private schools across the province to pay full salaries to its teachers on time the same day.
 Another directive was also declared for factories and other private entities operating in the province to disburse salaries to their employees by 31 March.

 On 2 April, the Sindh government extended the lockdown until 14 April.
 It also announced new restrictions, closing down shrines and other holy sites while suspending inter and intra-city public transport.
 There was also a restriction on from movement of people from 5:00 pm to 08:00 am except for armed forces personnel, doctors and health professionals, persons requiring immediate medical care and persons on goods transport.
 The local government purchased 50,000 testing kits for the province in early April.

-On 30 July 2021, Chief Minister of Sindh Syed Murad Ali Shah imposed a 8-day partial lockdown in Karachi, the largest city of Sindh to combat the 4th wave of COVID-19 in the city.
+On 30 July 2021, Chief Minister of Sindh Syed Murad Ali Shah imposed an 8-day partial lockdown in Karachi, the largest city of Sindh to combat the 4th wave of COVID-19 in the city.
 All non essential shops, educational institutes were closed and dine in/dine out/takeaways were also not allowed in the restaurants.
 The Federal minister for information & broadcasting Fawad Chaudhry criticised the lockdown measures calling it "an attack on the economy".
 On 8 August, the Sindh Government ended the lockdown and introduced new restrictions which were far more lenient than the previous one.

 On Wednesday 30 June 2022, the Sindh government recorded a COVID-19 Positivity Ratio of 5.4 percent.
 There has been an increase in reported cases in Karachi, where 4,582 tests were conducted across the province in the past 24 hours out of which 248 persons were tested positive for COVID-19.
 There are 2,947 active coronavirus cases in the province.